Back

 Students are prohibited from bringing the following items on test day (unless they have an approved accommodation):

-• Books, notes, compasses, rulers, protractors, dictionaries, highlighters, or colored pencils.
+• Books, notes, compasses, rulers, protractors, dictionaries, highlighters, or colored pencils (translated test directions and word-to-word dictionaries are permitted for test takers using EL supports).

 • Watches that beep, make a noise, or have an alarm.